+The basic unit of payment shall be for the existing intersection.
 Additional established fees shall be earned for supplemental work tasks authorized by the DPM.

-The normal period of performance allowed for completion of a signal operation analysis shall be one (1) month for a single intersection.
+The normal period of performance allowed for completion of an Intersection Analysis shall be one (1) month for a single intersection.
 Each additional intersection location in a work order shall add one week to the period of performance.
 The DPM may allow additional time beyond the normal period for supplemental work tasks or as other conditions warrant.

-This section specifies the work tasks to be performed by the Consultant the responsibilities of the Consultant and the FDOT, and the work task products to be developed by the Consultant and delivered to the FDOT.
+This section specifies the work tasks to be performed by the CONSULTANT, the responsibilities of the CONSULTANT and the DEPARTMENT, and the work task products to be developed by the CONSULTANT and delivered to the DEPARTMENT.

-Task 1: Qualitative Assessment
+Task 1: QUALITATIVE ASSESSMENT

 A Professional Engineer shall investigate the intersection during peak periods to identify any geometric, traffic safety, traffic operations, and traffic control conditions that may provide input to the determination of optimal signal control.
-The peak periods shall be determined by 24-hour traffic counts furnished by the FDOT or provided by The Consultant (supplemental work, Study Type IV - Task 4).
-The Consultant shall recommend to the DPM the need for supplemental work tasks.
-Colored photographs shall be taken of all intersection approaches with emphasis on obtaining visual information that would be of value to the FDOT during any subsequent project plans preparation activities.
+The peak periods shall be determined by 24-hour traffic counts furnished by the DEPARTMENT or CONSULTANT (as a Task identified in Study Type VI).
+The CONSULTANT shall recommend to the DPM the need for supplemental work task.

+Colored photographs shall be taken of all intersection approaches with emphasis on obtaining visual information that would be of value to the DEPARTMENT during any subsequent project plans preparation activities.
 For example, utility conflicts, right-of-way constraints, obstructions, unusual geometrics, deficient pavement markings, etc., should be photographed or detailed.
-Photos and/or detailed graphics shall be included in the conceptual recommendation report to be developed in Task 3.
+Photos and/or detailed graphics shall be included in the conceptual recommendation report to be developed in Task 4.

-- Assessment of intersection operation
+- Assessment of intersection operation.

 - Color Photographs

-- Recommendations for supplemental work tasks
+- Recommendations for supplemental work task.